glasnosh/Meteocuadros/README.md

     3. Stay OFF until loop() starts
    * Loop sequency is:
     1. Green ON while reading sensor data
-    2. Green OFF when data collected
+    2. Green OFF when data are collected
     3. Orange ON while sending data over GPRS
-    4. Orangle OFF when data is sent
+    4. Orange OFF when data are sent
     5. BOTH ON while sleeping to the next measure
     6. BOTH OFF before next loop